soujatyaroy-web/url-shortener/README.md

 **AC3**: Given the application has been inactive for more than 15 minutes (i.e., no clicks on the "Shorten URL" button during this period), when I click the "Shorten URL" button, then the response may be delayed due to cold-start overhead, but must be rendered in less than equal to 60 seconds.
 **AC4**: Given a generated Short URL, when I copy and paste it into a browser, then the system must correctly decode the Base62 token back to the specific Primary Key and redirect me to the original long URL stored in the database.

+**US_004: Redirect Short URL to Original Destination**
+As a user, I want to copy the short URL and click on it to reach my original destination, so that I can easily access the long URL without having to handle the complex, original address.

+_Acceptance Criteria:_
+**AC1**: Given I have a valid short URL, when I copy it to my clipboard and paste/click it in a browser, then the application must resolve the Base62 token, look up the corresponding long_url, and redirect to the destination URL.
+**AC2**: Given I am using a short URL that has been deleted or was never generated, when I navigate to that URL, then the system must display an error page with the message: "The requested short URL does not exist."

 **Enabler Story**
 **ES_001: Base62 Implementation & Cold-Start Tuning**
 As an Engineering Team, we need to implement the Base62 conversion logic and configure infrastructure cold-start behaviors, so that we satisfy both the performance SLA for active users and the cold-start constraints for inactive periods.